vbharadwaj-bk/OpenEquivariance/README.md

 (e.g. [Nequip](https://github.com/mir-group/nequip) or
 [MACE](https://github.com/ACEsuit/mace)).

-We can provide an order of magnitude acceleration over e3nn and up to ~2x speedup over
+We provide up to an order of magnitude acceleration over e3nn and up to ~2x speedup over
 [NVIDIA cuEquivariance](https://github.com/NVIDIA/cuEquivariance),
 which has a closed-source kernel package.
 We also offer fused